cloudfoundry/cf-acceptance-tests/README.md

 1. Document the purpose of your test suite in this repo's README.md.
 This is especially important when changing the explicit behavior of existing suites or adding new suites.
-1. Document all changes to the config object in this repo's README.md
+1. Document all changes to the config object in this repo's README.md.
+1. Document the compatible backends in this repo's README.md.
+1. If you add a test that requires a new minimum `cf` CLI version, update the `cli_compatibility_test`.
+1. If you add a test that is unsupported on a particular backend, add the appropriate prefix to the test description (e.g. `deaUnsupportedTag`).